-The measurements used a D-Link DAP-1522 bridge/access point [12], with internal PIFA 2 antenna, IEEE 802.11 a/b/g/n, firmware version 1.31 and a 100-Base-TX/10-Base-T Allied Telesis AT-8000S/16 level 2 switch [13].
+The measurements used a D-Link DAP-1522 bridge/access point [13], with internal PIFA 2 antenna, IEEE 802.11 a/b/g/n, firmware version 1.31 and a 100-Base-TX/10-Base-T Allied Telesis AT-8000S/16 level 2 switch [14].
 The wireless mode was set to access point mode.
-The firmware from the manufacturer did not make possible a point-to-point link with a similar equipment.
-Therefore, a PC was used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [14], to enable a PTP link to the access point.
+Two PCs were used having a PCMCIA IEEE.802.11 a/b/g/n Linksys WPC600N wireless adapter with three internal antennas [15], to enable PTMP links to the access point.
 In every type of experiment, interference free communication channels were used (ch 8 for 802.11b,g).
-This was checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running NetStumbler software [15].
-WPA personal encryption was activated in the AP and the PC wireless adapter using AES and a shared key with 26 ASCII characters.
+This was checked through a portable computer, equipped with a Wi-Fi 802.11 a/b/g/n adapter, running NetStumbler software [16].
+WPA personal encryption was activated in the AP and the wireless adapters of the PCs, using AES and a shared key with 26 ASCII characters.
 The experiments were made under far-field conditions.
-No power levels above 30 mW (15 dBm) were required, as the access points were close.
+No power levels above 30 mW (15 dBm) were required, as the wireless equipments were close.

-A laboratory setup has been planned and implemented for the measurements, as shown in Fig. 1.
-At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [16].
+A new laboratory setup has been planned and implemented for the PTMP measurements, as shown in Fig. 1.
+At OSI level 4, measurements were made for TCP connections and UDP communications using Iperf software [17].
 For a TCP connection, TCP throughput was obtained.
-For a UDP communication with a given bandwidth parameter, UDP throughput, jitter and percentage loss of datagrams were determined.
+For a UDP communication with a given bandwidth parameter, UDP jitter and percentage loss of datagrams were measured.
 Parameterizations of TCP packets, UDP datagrams and window size were as in [10].
 One PC, with IP 192.168.0.2 was the Iperf server and the other, with IP 192.168.0.6, was the Iperf client.
-Jitter, representing the smooth mean of differences between consecutive transit times, was continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [17].
-The scheme of Fig. 1 was also used for FTP measurements, where FTP server and client applications were installed in the PCs with IPs 192.168.0.2 and 192.168.0.6, respectively.
-The server PC also permitted manual control of the settings in the access point.
+Jitter, meaning the smooth mean of differences between consecutive transit continuously computed by the server, as specified by the real time protocol RTP, in RFC 1889 [18].
+Another PC, with IP 192.168.0.20, was used to control the settings in the AP.
+The scheme of Fig. 1 was also used for FTP measurements, where FTP server and client applications were installed in the PCs.